-Your Android smartphone has an option known as ‘Reset Network Settings.’
-The feature helps you to deal with WiFi networks, mobile data, and Bluetooth-related problems.
+Reset Network Settings is a feature that helps you to deal with WiFi networks, mobile data, and Bluetooth-related problems.
 Resetting the network settings on Android brings back all network-related settings to their original state.

-Steps to Reset Network Settings On Android
+How to Reset Network Settings On Android

-However, one should reset the network settings if every other method fails.
 If you reset your network settings on Android, you need to set up your WiFi, BlueTooth, VPN, and Mobile Data from scratch.
 This article will share a detailed guide on resetting network settings on an Android smartphone.
 Let’s check out.

 Important: Please back up your WiFi network username/passwords, mobile data settings, and VPN settings before resetting the network settings.
 Once you reset, you will lose all those things.

-open Settings on your Android
+1. Launch the Settings app on your Android phone.

 Note: The Reset option might vary from device to device.
 This guide will give you an overall idea of how and where to find the reset network setting on Android.
 It’s usually under the System Settings or General Management page.